Murder of Odin Lloyd: Background

 Odin Leonardo John Lloyd was born in Saint Croix in the U.S. Virgin Islands and spent a few years with his family in Antigua, before they moved to the Dorchester section of Boston.
 He was the first-born child and only son of Ursula Ward.
-Lloyd is survived by at least one sister, Olivia Thibou, and a maternal uncle, who said that he had last seen Lloyd on the Sunday before his death.
+He played football at John D. O'Bryant School of Mathematics & Science in Roxbury, Boston and enrolled at Delaware State University where he planned to play college football for the Hornets but left within days of arriving on campus.
+Lloyd was survived by at least one sister, Olivia Thibou, and a maternal uncle, who said that he had last seen Lloyd on the Sunday before his death.
 A neighbor, who described himself as "a regular at a nearby park where Lloyd would go to work out—not hang out," described Lloyd as usually keeping to himself.
-Citing Lloyd's physical condition, the neighbor said, "Of everybody on this street, he was the one who could take care of himself…So there had to be some shaky stuff if he was the guy killed."
+Citing Lloyd's physical condition, the neighbor said, "Of everybody on this street, he was the one who could take care of himself...So there had to be some shaky stuff if he was the guy killed."
 Lloyd was a linebacker for the Boston Bandits, a semi-pro football team.
 He had played for the team since 2007.
 At the time of his death, Odin Lloyd was dating Shaneah Jenkins, sister of the fiancée of Aaron Hernandez.